 Laser Safety

-Lasers can be hazardous.
-Therefore, laser applications are categorised in different classes.
-Class 1 means the environment is safe in regards to laser radiation, whereas Class 4 means the risk of exposure is high and certain precautions must be undertaken.
+Therefore, laser applications are divided into different laser classes.
+Laser class 1 means a risk-free work environment with regard to radiation risk.
+Laser class 4 means that the risk of exposure is high and where various protective measures must be taken.

-LMIAB offers solutions for guaranteeing that the work environment fulfills current safety directives and norms.
+LMI offers solutions to ensure that the work environment meets current standards and directives.

 Contact Details